dekuNukem/STM32_tutorials/lesson000_intro_blinkLED/README.md

 GPIO Mode: Push-Pull or Open-Drain.
 In short PP can drive a signal both high and low, while OD can only pull the signal low.
 Read more [here](https://learn.adafruit.com/adafruit-1-wire-gpio-breakout-ds2413/open-drain-gpio) and [here](https://en.wikipedia.org/wiki/Open_collector).

-Pull-up/Pull-down: [Read more about it here](https://learn.sparkfun.com/tutorials/pull-up-resistors), for output we use neither.
+Pull-up/Pull-down: [Read about it here](https://learn.sparkfun.com/tutorials/pull-up-resistors), for output we don't use any pulls at all.

 Maximum output speed: Sets the slew rate of output signal.
 Leave it to default setting.